EnKF-C user guide: Use of innovation statistics for model validation

 \section{Use of innovation statistics for model validation}

 EnKF-C can calculate innovation statistics for validating a model against observations only, without data assimilation.
-The pre-requisites are (i) observations and (ii) model dump readable by the code, and possibly (iii) auxiliary files for projecting the model state to observation space (e.g. grid specs and mean SSH).
+The prerequisites are (i) observations and (ii) model dump readable by the code, and possibly (iii) auxiliary files for projecting the model state to observation space (e.g. grid specs and mean SSH).
 To get the innovation statistics one needs to: \begin{itemize} \item set up the parameter files in a normal way (\verb|MODE = EnOI|), omitting the ensemble directory and assimilation related parameters; \item run \verb|enkf_prep|; \item run \verb|enkf_calc| with additional parameter \verb|--forecast-stats-only|. \end{itemize} The results will be written to the log of \verb|enkf_calc|.
 An example of using this functionality is available by running \verb|make stats| in \verb|examples/1| (see sec.~\ref{example1}).
+Note that on some machines parallel processing of multiple cycles may require compiling CALC with no \verb|\-DMPI| flag; otherwise the jobs may be assigned to the same CPUs.